-It should be noted from the outset that the Board of Directors has assessed the existence of executive/non-executive and independence/non-independence requirements of Company directors in compliance with the criteria laid down by Art.
+It should be noted from the outset that the Board of Directors has assessed the existence of executive/ non-executive and independence/non-independence requirements of Company directors in compliance with the criteria laid down by Art.
 2 and Art.
-3 of the Corporate Governance Code, and the combined provisions of Art.
+3 of the Corporate Governance Code (as implemented by the Company and specified in section 4.6 of this Report), and the combined provisions of Art.
 147-ter, para.
 4 and Art.
 148, para.
-3 of the TUF, most recently during the Board meeting held on 22 February 2018 and that the Board of Statutory Auditors has noted that such criteria have been correctly implemented.
+3 of the TUF, most recently during the Board meeting held on 26 February 2019 and that - for the proper implementation of the above corporate governance recommendations - the Board of Directors identified, in the board meeting held on 8 November 2018, those De' Longhi Group companies with strategic relevance (see section 4.3 of this Report).